DunedinJS/dunedin-modern-javascript/workshops/1/arrow-functions.md

 thing.logIn1000(); // logs 'Great success!' after 1000 milliseconds
 ```

+Arrow functions are not suitable when the `this` context of the call needs to be used instead of the `this` context of where the function is defined.
+In that case conventional functions need to be used.

 ## Example

 ```javascript
 const thing = {

   makeFn: function() {
     // return an anonymous function which returns its own bound this value -- not the this value of the method return function() {
       return this;
     };
   },

   makeArrowFn: function() {
     // return an anonymous function which returns the this value of the method return () => this;
   },

 };

 const fn = thing.makeFn();